gavel and books of law on the table

 If you or someone you know has ever been charged with a crime (even if it did not result in a conviction), then you probably already know how a criminal case may affect someone’s ability to find a job, apply for a professional license, possess a firearm, vote, be admitted into college, obtain student financial aid, obtain life or disability insurance, run for public office, or participate in many other activities or endeavors.

-The Law Offices of Bryan Stephenson is familiar with expungement laws and procedure, and will investigate whether you may be eligible to expunge a prior criminal case.
+The Law Offices of Bryan Stephenson is familiar with expungement laws and procedures, and will investigate whether you may be eligible to expunge a prior criminal case.

-Under Tennessee law, an expungement (sometimes called “expunction”) means that the actual public records of a criminal case are removed and destroyed from the court records.
+Under Tennessee law, an expungement (sometimes referred to as “expunction”) means that the actual public records of a criminal case are removed and destroyed from the court records.

 When a case is expunged, the court clerk destroys the court file.
-Thereafter, if someone calls the courthouse and asks the clerk about any prior criminal history of that individual, the clerk will have no record of the prior case and will say that there is no prior record.
-In fact, release of expunged data is a criminal offense punishable by jail and a fine.
+Thereafter, if someone calls the courthouse and asks the clerk about any prior criminal history of that individual, the clerk will have no record of the preceding case and will say that there is no previous record.
+In fact, the release of expunged data is a criminal offense punishable by jail and a fine.

-Not all cases are eligible to be expunged.
+Not all cases are eligible for expungement.
 The following cases are entitled to be expunged from public record, and the government is NOT allowed to charge any fee to process the expungement request for:

-Up until July 1, 2012, any prior case that resulted in a conviction was generally NOT eligible for expungement.
-Put simply, it meant that a conviction was forever.
-For example, if an individual was charged and convicted of a minor crime some 20, 30, 40, or even 50 years ago, and lived a model life ever since then, he or she would have no mechanism by which to expunge the prior indiscretion from public record.
-That all changed with the 2012 amendment to Tennessee Code Annotated § 40-32-101.
+Until July 1, 2012, any prior case that resulted in a conviction was generally not eligible for expungement.
+Put simply, it meant that a conviction was indefinite.
+For example, if an individual were charged and convicted of a minor crime some 20, 30, 40, or even 50 years ago and has lived a model life ever since, he or she would have no mechanism by which to expunge the prior indiscretion from the public record.
+That changed significantly with a 2012 update, and most recently in 2025 under Tennessee Code Annotated § 40-32-107.

 Folks who had an actual conviction for certain non-violent offenses may be eligible to apply for expungement.